phiryll/lexy/README.md

 respect to each other if you omit type information, and a range query on a heterogeneous data set could return multiple types.

+Provide a mechanism to allow user-specified ordering of struct fields.

 Provide some mechanism to handle user-defined types.
 The user would need to provide an encoder/decoder for that type, and a type prefix if using that feature.